BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ## ⑤ Rythm mode button and indicator

-The rythm mode button has two basic mode:
+The rythm mode button (on the top right) has two basic mode:

 * **discrete**: the chord only stays on for as long as you keep the relevant button pushed.
 In that mode, the indicator led will be off.
 * **continuous**: the chord will keep playing until you push a new button, and seamlessly switch to the next chord.
 In that mode, the indicator led will be on.